-In any case, there are some specific ideas to which he appeals as characteristic of progressive Mormons, and most of them seem to apply to me.
+In any case, there are some specific ideas to which he appeals as characteristic of progressive Mormons.
+And most of them seem to apply to me.
 Judging from them, it appears that Ralph considers progressive Mormons to be primarily social progressives, and maybe or maybe not economic progressives or bioprogressives or otherwise.
-Here they are:
+Here are the characteristics:

 “The prophets were wrong about blacks and the priesthood; they might be wrong about women and the priesthood or homosexual marriage; obviously it would be a good thing if they were wrong, because (need it even be stated, much less argued?) more equality (progressively defined) is always better.”